 Utilize data removal services

-In short, data removal services are super handy if you're dealing with a ton of personal data spread across the internet, or if you simply don't have the time or the tech skills to do it yourself.
+In short, data removal services are super useful if you're dealing with a ton of personal data spread across the internet, or if you simply don't have the time or the tech skills to do it yourself.

 How to respond to a doxxing incident